Why CFL Lamps Flicker in Motion Lights

 Problems With CFL Lamps in Motion Sensor Fixtures

-- Bob, some CFL lamps will not work with motion sensor light fixtures, and because of the high number of times the light fixture may turn on and off it will shorten the life of a fluorescent lamps anyway.
+- Some CFL lamps will not work with motion sensor light fixtures, and because of the high number of times the light fixture may turn on and off it will shorten the life of a fluorescent lamps anyway.

 - It is best to use incandescent lamps with motion sensor light fixtures.